 Implications for Vendors

 Unless your company already has a large presence in a well-defined market, being placed on an evaluation short list requires dealing with an admittedly short window of opportunity (typically less than 30 – 120 days).
 Knowing when that window opens up will require more than participating in wholesale behavioral listening.
-Although the aggregation of public indicators of solution research can continually populate Big Data engines, the ability to identify “in-market” buyers across a wider market requires constant individualized attention (there is no substitute for respectful multi-channel probing of likely buyers).
+Although the aggregation of public indicators of solution research can continually populate Big Data engines, the ability to identify “in-market” buyers across a wider market requires constant individualized attention within qualified leads marketing (there is no substitute for respectful multi-channel probing of likely buyers).

 Many vendors have developed excellent branded content that presents a clear value proposition to likely buyers, but that content must come to the attention of buyer committee members as they are filling those last two open vendor slots in their evaluation shortlist.
 In order to build an acceptably large sales pipeline, vendors need to blend their focus on target accounts with additional outreach using traditional demand generation methods.
 Using multi-channel direct marketing, the successful vendor is able to maintain a presence (akin to loitering, instead of just listening) with likely buyers so, when the need arises and a buying committee is formed, they will be considered as a viable alternative.